 The cover art is one of the most common reasons to not have the uploaded product accepted from the start.
 Let's go through the easy mistakes to avoid.

 Images must not be blurry or pixelated.
-There can't be any quality issues like misalignments, rotated images, or have other quality issues.
+There can't be any quality issues like misalignments, cropped or rotated images, or have other quality issues.

 Text on the cover

-If you write a featured artist on the cover, it must be clear who the feature and who the primary is (the primary artist comes before the featured).
+If you write a featured artist on the cover, it must be clear who the feature and who the primary is.

-We prefer it if you don't credit the program that was used but if you really want to you could mention the creator of the artwork (deigned by Awesome).
-As long as it doesn't become advertisement, or if there are websites added.
+We prefer it if you don't credit the program that was used (Made with Album Art or TAD).
+But if you really want to, you can mention the creator of the artwork (for example "designed by Awesome").
+It can't become an advertisement and there are no websites allowed.

 The simple rule is to not put too much info on the album cover.